YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 * A LOCK command which finds no room in LOCK_SPACE to queue a waiting LOCK, does a slow poll waiting for LOCK_SPACE to become available.
 If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
 If timeout is not specified, the LOCK command continues to do a slow poll till the space becomes available.

 * LOCK commands which find no available lock space send a LOCKSPACEFULL message to the operator log.
-To prevent flooding the operator log, GT.M suppresses further such messages until the lock space usage drops below 75% full.
+To prevent flooding the operator log, YottaDB suppresses further such messages until the lock space usage drops below 75% full.

 * The results of a SHOW may be immediately "outdated" by M LOCK activity.

-* If the LOCK is owned by a GT.CM server on behalf of a client GT.M process, then LKE SHOW displays the client NODENAME (limited to the first 15 characters) and clientPID.
+* If the LOCK is owned by a GT.CM server on behalf of a client YottaDB process, then LKE SHOW displays the client NODENAME (limited to the first 15 characters) and clientPID.
 The client PID (CLNTPID) is a decimal value in UNIX

 .. note::
-   GT.CM is an RPC-like way of remotely accessing a YottaDB/GT.M database.
+   GT.CM is an RPC-like way of remotely accessing a YottaDB database.

 .. parsed-literal::
    -ALL